didrikolofsson/rmappet/README.md

 ## Introduction

-**rmappet** is a [nextflow](https://www.nextflow.io/) pipeline for parallel alternative splicing analysis on bulk, short-read RNA sequencing data using both [rMATS](https://rnaseq-mats.sourceforge.net/) and [Whippet](https://github.com/timbitz/Whippet.jl).
-Coordinates of the splicing events reported by each tool are then overlapped to identify shared events, providing additional confidence when interpreting the results.
+**rmappet** is a [nextflow](https://www.nextflow.io/) pipeline for parallel alternative splicing analysis of bulk, short-read RNA sequencing data using both [rMATS](https://rnaseq-mats.sourceforge.net/) and [Whippet](https://github.com/timbitz/Whippet.jl).
+Splicing events reported by each tool are then overlapped by location to identify shared events, providing additional confidence when interpreting the results.
 Both single- and paired-end data is supported.

 ## Pipeline summary